-There seems to exist a syndrome with many avid international travelers and expats.
-They’ve visited the world’s most far-flung destinations, but haven’t seen much of what their native countries have to offer.
-Perhaps it’s the lure of the exotic, the desire to pin a new country on one’s world map, or just simply forgetting all the worthwhile destinations that exist back home.
+There seems to exist a syndrome among international travelers and expats.
+They’ve visited the world’s most far-flung destinations, but haven’t seen much of what their home countries have to offer.
+Perhaps it’s the lure of the unfamiliar, the desire to pin a new country on one’s world map, or just simply forgetting all the worthwhile destinations that exist back home.

 Having lived in Europe for more than a decade, this partially rang true with me.
-From Burgundy, to Champagne, to Porto, I had paid homage to many of Europe’s finest wine centers, but I hadn’t yet made it to Napa, which, together with Sonoma, is home to nearly 400 wineries.
+From Burgundy and Champagne, to Porto and the Loire Valley, I’d paid homage to many of Europe’s finest wine destinations.
+However, I had yet to make it to Napa, which together with neighboring Sonoma, is home to nearly 400 wineries.

-Last autumn, during one chapter of our whirlwind American road trip that took us as far east as Québec City, and as far west as San Francisco and the Pacific Northwest (all to which I have yet to do justice in the blogosphere) my husband’s parents hosted us during a gorgeous getaway in Napa and Sonoma.
+Last autumn, during one chapter of our whirlwind North American road trip that took us as far east as Québec City, and as far west as San Francisco and the Pacific Northwest, my husband’s parents hosted us during a gorgeous getaway in Napa and Sonoma.
 They had been eager to do this with us for years.

 Our timing for the October weekend get-away couldn’t have been better.
-California’s trees and vineyards were just starting to discard their summer hues in favor of golden red autumnal attire, and the weather was perfect: glorious, sunny skies, and temperate days.
+California’s trees and vineyards were just starting to discard their summer hues in favor of golden red autumnal attire.
+The weather was perfect: glorious, sunny skies, and temperate days.
 There was just a hint of fall in the air.

 My husband, Shawn, and his family have been coming to Napa since his 21st birthday, so they naturally have a handful of favorite wineries that they visit in both Napa and Sonoma.
 What follows is part one of a Napa & Sonoma series that shares anecdotes from our four days in California wine country.
 Whatever your language, I say Cheers, à votre santé, saúde!

 Friday: Ledson Winery & Vineyards